Gulf of California Fund

 The Project

-The Gulf of California Fund (FGC, acronym in Spanish) aims to conserve the Gulf of California's network of representative marine-coastal ecosystems by channeling resources to initiatives in protected areas (PAs) and their areas of influence.
+The Gulf of California Fund (FGC, acronym in Spanish) aims to conserve the network of marine-coastal ecosystems representative of the Gulf of California and the North Pacific by channeling resources to initiatives in Protected Areas (PAs) and their areas of influence.

 Context

-On the other hand, the exhaustible resources of the FGC mainly come from a financing mechanism linked to nature tourism.
-Thanks to the leadership of the Lindblad Expeditions cruise company and its partnership with the National Geographic Society, passengers on cruises that travel through the Gulf of California make donations to support the efforts of local organizations.
-The David and Lucile Packard Foundation and FMCN provide matching funds that triple the donations from travelers.
+On the other hand, the FGC's non-endowment resources mainly come from a financing mechanism linked to nature tourism.
+Thanks to the leadership of the Lindblad Expeditions cruise company and its partnership with the National Geographic Society, passengers on cruises that travel through the Gulf of California make donations to support conservation efforts.
+The David and Lucile Packard Foundation and Mexican Fund for the Conservation of Nature (FMCN, acronym in Spanish) provide matching funds that triple the donations from travelers.

 The lines of work that guide the actions of the Gulf of California Fund are: